Michael is a frugal homesteader who enjoys sharing money-saving tips and DIY advice with others.

 It goes without saying that you can save tons of money shopping at thrift stores.
 That's always fun.
-But the real fun in thrift store shopping though, is in the hunt.
-The looking, and looking, and looking for that diamond in the rough.
-That one thing in the whole store that will make the trip worth it.
+But the real fun in thrift store shopping, though, is in the hunt (i.e., looking for that diamond in the rough).
+It's a thrill to find that one thing in the whole store that will make the trip worth it.
 These 10 items may not exactly be "that one thing," but it's good to look for them every single time you find yourself at a thrift store.

-It doesn't matter if you see hand tools, full sized tools, pots and planters, wheelbarrows, or whatever.
+It doesn't matter if you see hand tools, full-sized tools, pots and planters, wheelbarrows, or whatever.
 It's well worth the time to stop and check it out to be sure that it's still in good working order.
-Check for things like: wooden handles on tools don't have any cracks, the plastic pots aren't starting to split, and any rubber isn't dry rotting.
+Check for things like wooden handles on tools don't have any cracks, plastic pots aren't starting to split, and any rubber that isn't dry-rotting.
 If anything passes all of your inspections, buy it to save yourself some money next time you are in the lawn and garden store.

-Though they have been mostly replaced by technology, maps, and atlases are still useful backup tools to keep handy.
-You will probably be able to find atlases in with the books, and maps may be there as well, but I have also found them in with the paintings, and while rifling through free and bargain bins.
+Though they have been mostly replaced by technology, maps and atlases are still useful backup tools to keep handy.
+You will probably be able to find atlases in with the books, and maps may be there as well, but I have also found them mixed in with the paintings and while rifling through free and bargain bins.

 Even if you don't ride one, a bicycle is almost always a good buy from a thrift shop.
 If you can get ahold of them cheap enough they are good project bases to upcycle and flip for a little bit of profit.
 Or you could just put some elbow grease into it and give it as a gift or sell it that way.

-Second hand stores are an awesome place to shop for name brand clothing at a fraction of what you'd pay for them if you went and bought them from a department or clothing store.
-And if you look hard enough you can find brand new clothing with tags still attached.
+Secondhand stores are awesome places to shop for name-brand clothing at a fraction of what you'd pay if you went to a department or clothing store.
+And if you look hard enough, you can find brand new clothing with tags still attached.
 They are also a good source of clothing to wear if you have an especially messy job that you need to do and would like to have something disposable to wear.

 Of all of the items to be purchased at thrift stores, furniture is where you will probably save the most money.
-Purchasing second hand furniture, most of the time, will work out to costing you pennies on the dollar when compared to going out and buying something brand new.
+Purchasing secondhand furniture will work out to cost you pennies on the dollar most of the time when compared to going out and buying something brand new.